Same-day Filing

 California naming guidelines:

 Your corporation’s name must include “corporation,” “company,” “incorporated,” “limited,” or some form of abbreviation of any of these words.
 People must be able to distinguish between your corporation and any other corporation that already exists.
-You can do a business name search using California’s business search tool on their secretary of state website.
+You can do a business name search using California’s business search tool on their Secretary of State website.

 Your name must not use words like “bank,” “trust,” “trustee,” “credit union,” or any such related words without the express permission from the Department of Financial Protection and Innovation.
 You must also avoid words that might confuse your corporation with a government agency (FBI, State Department, Treasury, etc.).
 Make sure to read California’s code of regulations for business entity names for more information.